sonic-net/sonic-mgmt/docs/testplan/smart-switch/high-availability/keysight_ha_testplan.md

 #### Steps for Test Case 8
 * Refer to the section Common Steps Configuration2.
 * Verify traffic is flowing without any loss through the Active side.
-* Through mgmt remove link connection Active DPU side T1-T0 link.
-* Remove link from the BBR ECMP group.
+* Enable link from the BBR ECMP group and remove other link.
 Nothing should fail.
 * Then remove the other link from the BBR ECMP group.
-Nothing should fail as well.
+DPU to DPU probe will fail and HA role will change to standalone.
 * Mark start time at beginning of test as link connection is removed.
 * DPU of SmartSwitch0 becomes non-active.
 * DPU of SmartSwitch1 becomes standalone.